arzedlab/arzedlab.github.io/content/posts/Getting Started with Embedding V8 a91a35cbf98c46c08dde76f3f5958406.md

 ---
 title: "Getting Started with Embedding V8"
-description: V8 internals and basics guide.
+description: "A beginner-friendly guide to embedding the V8 JavaScript engine into native applications.
+It covers initialization, contexts, script execution, and common pitfalls when integrating V8 with C++ projects."
 date: 2023-07-06
 draft: false
 tags: [embedding, v8, internals]